gerryw1389/gerryw1389.github.io/_posts/2016-10-07-install-wordpress-on-centos.md

    define('DB_PASSWORD', 'password');
    ```

-3. Now open up a browser and go to: `http://serverDomainNameOrIpAddress` # NOTE: mine wouldn't start so I rebooted the server, then it worked!
+3. Now open up a browser and go to: `http://serverDomainNameOrIpAddress`

+   - NOTE: mine wouldn't start so I rebooted the server, then it worked!
+   {: .notice--success}

-4. Now get WordPress to start on startup:
+5. Now get WordPress to start on startup:

    ```shell
    # Find your firewall zone for your nic